chlm22/Power-Outage-Predictions/index.md

 | AR           |         0           |                     nan |                 9200 |           0 |           54094 | 556466           |                   nan           |
 | AZ           |    167000           |                     nan |                 2713 |         nan |             nan | 180911           |                229000           |
 | CA           |         1.39026e+06 |                       0 |               127920 |      131019 |               0 |      2.05794e+07 |                     3.34489e+06 |

+## Imputation
+ I did not conduct any imputation on the missing values since the 'NaN' values represent missing data in the dataset, which could be due to various reasons like no reported outages for specific causes, irrelevance of certain causes for particular states, or gaps in the data collection process.
+However, having said that, either filling them with zeros or mean or median values could be valid depending on different analysis needs and goals.

+ ---

+ # Prediction Problem -- Finally
+ ## Now that we have seen our dataset related to our initial question, "Which cause category is most responsible for power outages in different states?"
+We are acquainted with our dataset.